Amin394T/No-Framework-Experiment/README.md

 ## COMPONENTS RENDERING

-Reactive rendering is the perhaps the most tricky part to implement, as simply re-rendering everything at state change is not optimal and might result in poor performance, in our case things are simple, the page is separated into 2 main sections, the navigation bar, which doesn't need re-rendering, and the content area, which is shared by the blogs list view and blog content view, and is thus dependant on state.
+Reactive rendering is perhaps the most tricky part to implement, as simply re-rendering everything at state change is not optimal and might result in poor performance, in our case things are simple, the page is separated into 2 main sections, the navigation bar, which doesn't need re-rendering, and the content area, which is shared by the blogs list view and blog content view, and is thus dependant on state.

 The render function checks if the navigation bar already exists to avoid re-rendering it, then proceeds to determine which of the 2 views (blogs list or blog content) to display, with the correct properties passed to them as function arguments